Our Board and wide array of Artistic Partners all take great pride in the work that we do at CASP.

 Poetry by Anne Michaels and Duncan McFarlane

 Commissioned at the request of long-time supporters and board members Linda and Michael Hutcheon, Cecilia Livingston wrote this set of songs for tenor Lawrence Wiliford and pianist Steven Philcox.
-A premiere performance will take place on May 7, 2023.
+A premiere performance took place on May 7, 2023.
 With poetry by Anne Michaels (former Toronto poet laureate) and Duncan McFarlane, and connected by imagery of the moon, the three songs in this cycle are each cast in a different light and the quiet of night.

 The title of the cycle comes from Book IV of the Aeneid (line 81) where Virgil personifies the moon, suppressing its own light along with the stars’ and setting the scene that follows in darkness.
 The text of the first song, adapted from the Aeneid, shows the moon turning away from Dido’s loneliness in her quiet hall, as the piano brings another silvery light to gleam around the vocal line.
 In the second song, the moon is described as a female figure, luring us across one of Anne Michaels’ pastoral landscapes.
 The third song draws on a different set of late-night images, as melody surfaces through the horror of war and exile towards some place of consolation and resignation.